 The HDMI connector is the standard interface for connecting your audio-visual devices together.

-However, many people are confused by this connection type, so here we look at some common issues and explain it in more detail.
+However, many people are confused by this connection type, so here we look at some common issues and explain them in more detail.

 The HDMI connector on the back of your TV or Blu-ray player looks like this.